top of page

 With your attendees secured, you have to prepare to moderate your online focus group.
 Make sure you formalize how you approach them and where you bring them together.
 An online video chat would be a great place.

-Make sure you record the meeting to replay your video and analyze it later.
-Be sure to introduce yourself and let people know you'll be recording them and that you need to see their faces and upper body.
-Let them know that responses will remain anonymous and collected only for research.
+Be sure to record the meeting so you can replay the video and analyze it later.
+Be sure to introduce yourself and let people know you'll be recording them and that you need to see their faces and upper bodies.
+Let them know that responses will be kept anonymous and collected solely for research purposes.

 Then, it's your responsibility to set the mood and expectations for your online focus group.
 It is also your job, during your focus group, to keep the group on topic and elicit responses.